-Depending on the granting agency, it may be several weeks or several months before you receive an official response about whether your proposal will be funded.
+Depending on the granting agency, you may need to wait several weeks or several months to receive an official response about whether your proposal receives funding.
 The review process typically involves an appointed committee reading the submitted proposals and scoring them using a rubric.
-For state programs, an additional interview might be sought to address questions or provide further insight into your proposal.
+For state programs, an additional interview may be sought to address questions or provide further insight into your proposal.

-If the agency awards grant funds to your project, a program administrator will contact you to discuss next steps.
+If the agency awards grant funds to your project, then a program administrator will contact you to discuss next steps.
 Generally, those steps include executing a grant agreement and setting a project start date.
 After the project work begins, the grant agency typically will request periodic progress reports.
-In those reports, awardees explain where they have spent funds, what project milestones they have met, and how they plan to proceed with the project.
+In those reports, awardees explain where they have spent funds, what project milestones they have met and how they plan to proceed with the project.
 Awardees must also write a final report after the work is completed.
 In it, recap what the project accomplished and spent.

-If your proposal isn't selected for funding, understand that grant proposal success rates can be low, depending on the program.
-Many programs share comments to help applicants understand the reviewers' thoughts about their proposal.
+If your proposal isn't selected for funding, then keep in mind that grant proposal success rates can be low, depending on the program.
+Many programs share comments to help you understand reviewers' thoughts about the proposal.
 You may need to request the reviewer comments if the grant program doesn't provide them to you.
-If you decide to reapply, be sure to address reviewers' feedback to strengthen the new submission.
+If you decide to reapply, then address reviewers' feedback to strengthen the new submission.

-Issued in furtherance of the Cooperative Extension Work Acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture.
-Director, Cooperative Extension, University of Missouri, Columbia, MO 65211 • MU Extension provides equal opportunity to all participants in extension programs and activities and for all employees and applicants for employment on the basis of their demonstrated ability and competence without discrimination on the basis of race, color, national origin, ancestry, religion, sex, sexual orientation, gender identity, gender expression, age, genetic information, disability or protected veteran status. • 573-882-7216 • extension.missouri.edu
+Issued in furtherance of the Cooperative Extension Work Acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, Director, Cooperative Extension, University of Missouri, Columbia, M0 65211 • MU Extension provides equal opportunity to all participants in extension programs and activities and for all employees and applicants for employment on the basis of their demonstrated ability and competence without discrimination on the basis of race, color, national origin, ancestry, religion, sex, sexual orientation, gender identity, gender expression, age, genetic information, disability or protected veteran status. • 573-882-7216 • extension.missouri.edu